kylemadkins/web/src/content/blog/sdl-game-dev-with-cmake.md

 heroImage: "/blog-placeholder-3.jpg"
 ---

-This is a work in progress!
+Much like me, this page is a work in progress!